braiddynamics/qbd-portal/docs/01-foundations/04-dynamics.md

 ### 4.3.6.2 Commentary: Structural Integrity {#4.3.6.2}

-:::note[**Implications of Functoriality for Self-Diagnosis**] The verification of functoriality is not merely a mathematical formality; it ensures that the adjunction of observational data does not disrupt the underlying categorical structure.
-Identity preservation guarantees that a "null operation" on the physical state corresponds to a null operation on the diagnostic state—the system does not hallucinatory changes when nothing has happened.
+:::info[**Implications of Functoriality for Self-Diagnosis**] The verification of functoriality is not merely a mathematical formality; it ensures that the adjunction of observational data does not disrupt the underlying categorical structure.
+Identity preservation guarantees that a "null operation" on the physical state corresponds to a null operation on the diagnostic state,the system does not hallucinatory changes when nothing has happened.
 Composition preservation, rigorously proven via induction for nested structures, ensures that sequential transformations can be diagnosed either step-by-step or as a single composite action without contradiction.

 This coherence is essential for the stability of the self-diagnostic mechanism over time, particularly when recursive checks ($\delta$) create deeply nested annotation structures.
 Physically, this property is analogous to the universe's state transformations carrying forward diagnostic histories unaltered, enabling the observational enrichment to propagate consistently without distortion.
 The exhaustive check, including generalization to nested annotations by induction on depth, positions the functor as a seamless integrator with $\mathbf{AnnCG}$'s morphisms, paving the way for the comonad's fault-tolerant properties.
 :::